By Jeremy B. Fancher

 May 4, 2023

 On April 25, the City of San Diego overhauled a major 19-year-old tenant protection ordinance known as the Tenants’ Right to Know Regulations.
 The new ordinance entitled “Residential Tenant Protections” (the “RTP Ordinance”) introduces a series of changes that directly impact anyone who owns or manages residential rental properties in the city.
-It goes into effect on May 25, 2023.
+It went into effect on June 24, 2023.

 - Applies to most residential dwellings and units